S3 EP7: Emma Doran

 Let's do it.
 Next Wednesday night, Power Squad Shopping Center.

 I'm calling him out right now.
 You think you know balls to the wall?
-I, David, had already, I'm going to show you balls to the wall.
+I, David, had already

-It's 6.45.
-He's not around.
+He's not around

-Thursday morning, while the shoppers fill this posh Irish shopping store.
+Thursday morning.
+Well, the shoppers fill this posh Irish shopping center.

 Well, after quarter past nine, because that's the conditioning class.

-Well, look, we'll find a time for it.
+So, well, look, we'll find a time for it.

 He's a busy guy, isn't he?

 In call-out videos, you rarely get tied up in punctuality and timings.
 You know what I mean?
-Next Thursday, Friday, or the following Wednesday week, I will meet you and it will be Judgment Night.
+Next Thursday, Friday, or the following Wednesday week, I will meet you and it will be judgment night.

-There's a key thing here that I need to ask you about, which is if you're a beautiful lady with beautiful makeup, is it sad to remove it to go and do a weights class?
+there's a key thing here that I need to ask you about, which is if you're a beautiful lady with beautiful makeup, is it sad to remove it to go and do a weights class?

 No, because it's going to have to come off anyway.
 Okay.